 Graduate Philosophy Studies: Salesian Pontifical University, Rome, Italy, 1964;

-MSW: UConn School of Social Work, West Hartford, CT1970;
+Master of Social Work degree (MSW): UConn School of Social Work, West Hartford, CT 1970;

 Theology Studies: St. Thomas Seminary, Bloomfield, CT 1971-73;

 M. Div. courses: Holy Apostles College, Cromwell, CT, 1984